When I was about 14 years old, my uncle suddenly and unexpectedly went home to be with the Lord.

 It’s one of those things we all prefer not to think about, but it is always better to be prepared.

 My aunt is still reaping from what my uncle sowed by having his things in order.

 Being impacted by my uncle’s premature death and wanting to do everything I can do to help my wife, I decided to create a system for keeping things organized.

 It has been a work in progress over the last few years, but has evolved into a very helpful tool.
 Simply put, it is a single file or location for all your financial account details.
 I call it a FLOP (Financial Life on One Page).
 FLOP sounds a little cooler than FLOOP, but not much 😉

 In adding to it over the last few years it has come to have three main purposes.
 The first being that it is a:

 1. Balance Sheet

-The reason it has been such a source of encouragement is because a balance sheet not only takes into account the debt you have been paying off, but all of your good financial decisions.
-So increasing your savings, paying down debt, making wise purchases all will affect your balance sheet in a positive way.
+The reason it has been such a source of encouragement is because a balance sheet not only takes into account the debt you have been paying off, but all of your good financial decisions as well.
+So increasing your savings, paying down debt and making wise purchases all will affect your balance sheet in a positive way.

 Assets – Liabilities = Net Worth